 There are many things you can do to strengthen your marriage and help make it last until death do you part.
 If you want to have the best chance of marital success, it’s a wise idea to learn some of these strategies.

 The following tips are compiled from data gathered from researchers and are designed to strengthen and heat up marriages and make them last!
+(Please note: they should only be applied if you’re in a healthy relationship!
+If not, you can start fixing things right here.)

 Have realistic expectations.
 It’s easy to make it through the early stages of a relationship when everything is new and exciting.
 But those annoying little habits aren’t quite as cute and endearing ten years into the future.
 A relationship requires work and energy to grow and thrive.